Kristine-1977/Burger/README.md

-# Burger Application
+# Hamburger Application

-The Burger application was built with the following technologies:
+The Hamburger application was built with the following technologies:
 MySQL
 Express
 Handlebars